mrocklin/blog/_posts/work/2012-11-23-BuildingComputations.md

 ![]({{ BASE_PATH }}/images/complex-matrix-computation-inplace.png)

+Note the introduction of `Copy` operations and that each variable is now of the form

+    Mathematical Expression @ memory location

+If you track the memory locations you can see which operations work in place.

 Future Work
 -----------

 There are a couple of small items and one large one.

 1. An expert in BLAS/LAPACK will note that there are some issues with my graphs; they are not yet ideal.
-I don't handle `IPIV` permutation operations well (I just need to add some new patterns) and there are a few cases (but not many!) where I copy unnecessarily.
+I don't handle `IPIV` permutation operations well (I just need to add some new patterns), am overwriting the `INFO` out parameter, and there are a few cases (but not many!) where I copy unnecessarily.

 2. I need to refactor my old Fortran generation code to work with the new inplace system.